1. How long will my child keep their device?

-17. Is there anyway to track the Chromebook’s physical location?
+15. Is there any way to track a district devices’ physical location?

-There is no tracking or tracing software installed on the Chromebooks, but an IP address can suggest a location of the device.
+There is no tracking or tracing software installed on district devices, but an IP address can suggest a location of the device.

-18. At what point is any identifying information or other data collected by the device deleted?
+16. How long will students have access to their student provided account and at what point will account information or other data collected by the device be deleted?

-Student accounts are deactivated following graduation and deleted the following August.
-Google retains the data for 20 days from the deleted account date (click here for more information).
+Student accounts will be deleted in June of the following school year; however, Google retains the data for an additional 20 days from the deleted account date (click here for more information).
 Additionally, internet search history is available to the District for approximately 1 year from the date created.

 Before giving a used device to a new student, existing student’s profile information is deleted and is unrecoverable.